-Use live forecast data to decide whether tomato plants will need to be watered this week.
+Use live forecast data to decide whether tomato plants will have to be watered this week.

 - Explain the lesson.

-- Have your students work in pairs to build the tomato-meter model.
+- Have your pupils work in pairs to build the tomato-meter model.

 - Ask them to play the program.
 Observe their reactions.
 Remind them that they must enter a city in order for the program to work.

-- Let your students figure out how to move the needle in proportion to the amount of precipitation that's forecasted.
+- Let your pupils figure out how to move the needle in proportion to the amount of precipitation that’s been forecasted.

-- Have teams pair up with other teams if they need help calibrating their tomato-meter.
+- Have teams pair up if they need help calibrating their tomato-meters.

 Ignite a Discussion

-Start a discussion about the specifics of how vegetable are grown, their needs and differences.
-Ask relevant questions, like:
+Start a discussion about the specifics of how vegetables are grown.
+Talk about their needs and differences.
+Ask relevant questions.
+Here are some examples:

-- Why can’t vegetables grow all year long in some regions?
+- Why can’t vegetables grow all year long in some places?

 - What's a proportional relation?

-Have your students watch this video to see what they're about to do.
+Have your pupils watch this video to see what they're about to do.

 Loading the Paper

 You can load any type of paper in the tomato-meter.
-You can use the PDF provided for this lesson or ask your students to create their own.
+You can use the PDF that has been provided for this lesson or ask your pupils to create their own.

 Simplify this lesson by:

-- Explaining how to figure out how to move the needle according to the amount of precipitation forecasted
+- Explaining how to move the needle according to the amount of precipitation that has been forecasted

 Take this lesson to the next level by:

-- Letting your students create their own vegetable "water needs" card to place in the tomato-meter
+- Letting your pupils create their own vegetable ‘water requirements’ cards to place in the tomato-meter

-- Using different "water needs" cards among the class or within the same team and validating how quickly they can recalibrate their tomato-meter
+- Using different ‘water requirements’ cards among the class or within the same team and validating how quickly they can recalibrate their tomato-meter

 Teacher Observation Checklist